markets-agent/agentic-search/README.md

 )

 app = FastAPI(
-  title="agentic research api",
+  title="agentic search api",
   version="1.0",
-  description="a web API that serves an AI-powered agentic research tool that can generate reports by crawling various sources for relevant information and summarizing it", ) add_routes(
+  description="a web API that serves an AI-powered agentic search tool that can generate reports by crawling various sources for relevant information and summarizing it", ) add_routes(
     app,